top of page

 • Water the area thoroughly to settle the soil and activate the nutrients.

-Incorporating worm castings directly into the soil ensures a quick nutrient release to your plants, making it an excellent method for new garden installations or when transplanting.
+Incorporating directly into the soil ensures a quick nutrient release to your plants, making it an excellent method for new garden installations or when transplanting.

 Compost Tea

-Compost tea and in this case, worm tea, is a liquid solution made from steeping worm castings in water.
-It's a powerful and versatile method for applying the benefits of worm castings to your garden.
+Compost tea and in this case, worm tea, is a liquid solution made from steeping this product in water.
+It's a powerful and versatile method for applying the benefits to your garden.
 Compost tea can be used as a foliar spray or a soil drench.

 Steps for Compost Tea:

-• Place a quantity of worm castings in a cloth bag or mesh container.
+• Place a quantity of the product in a cloth bag or mesh container.

 • Submerge the bag or container in a bucket of water.
 The water should be dechlorinated or free from any additives to preserve the beneficial microorganisms.

-• Let the castings steep for 24-48 hours.
+• Let the product steep for 24-48 hours.
 Stir occasionally.

 • Strain the liquid to remove any solid particles.